NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/OpenIGTLinkIODevelopment/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. This project week we should formalize the "standards" for ultrasound sector information from earlier project weeks.
-Support for this has been built into PLUS, CustusX and Ibis Neuronav, but a specification should be made and published on [Source code](https://github.com/IGSIO/OpenIGTLinkIO) / [IGSIO web page](http://igsio.github.io/).
+Support for this has been built into PLUS, CustusX and Ibis Neuronav, but a specification should be made and published on [OpenIGTLinkIO](https://github.com/IGSIO/OpenIGTLinkIO) / [IGSIO web page](http://igsio.github.io/).

 ## Progress and Next Steps